awslabs/aws-sdk-swift/reference/0.x/AWSIotDeviceAdvisor/IotDeviceAdvisorClientProtocol.md

 func listSuiteDefinitions(input: ListSuiteDefinitionsInput, completion: @escaping (ClientRuntime.SdkResult<ListSuiteDefinitionsOutputResponse, ListSuiteDefinitionsOutputError>) -> Void)
 ```

-### listSuiteRuns(input:​completion:​)
+### listSuiteRuns(input:completion:)

 Lists the runs of the specified Device Advisor test suite.
 You can list all runs of the test suite, or the runs of a specific version of the test suite.

 ``` swift
 func listSuiteRuns(input: ListSuiteRunsInput, completion: @escaping (ClientRuntime.SdkResult<ListSuiteRunsOutputResponse, ListSuiteRunsOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

 Lists the tags attached to an IoT Device Advisor resource.